bloombloombloom/Bloom/src/TargetController/README.md

     tcService.resumeTargetExecution();

     /*
-     * At this point, targetState.executionState == TargetExecutionState::RUNNING, because the master TargetState
+     * At this point, targetState.executionState == TargetExecutionState::RUNNING, because the master target state
      * object, which `targetState` references, will have been updated by the TargetController (as a result of the call
      * to `tcService.resumeTargetExecution()` above).
+     *
+     * This, of course, assumes that the target is still running by the time we get to this assertion...
      */
+    assert(targetState.executionState == TargetExecutionState::RUNNING);
 }
 ```

-The master `TargetState` object can be accessed freely by any other component within Bloom, just as long as the
+The master target state object can be accessed freely by any other component within Bloom, just as long as the
-component doesn't outlive the TargetController (at the time of writing this, no component outlives the TargetController).
+component doesn't outlive the TargetController.

-Many Insight GUI widgets make use of the master `TargetState` object, as it allows for immediate access to the target's
+Many Insight GUI widgets make use of the master target state object, as it allows for immediate access to the target's
 current state, without having to bother the TargetController via an InsightWorker task.

 #### Target state changed events